boliveirageo/SpatialETL_GPW_Harmonization/README.md

 [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].

-This work only includes vector data in geoparquet and geopackage format
+This work only includes vector data in Geoparquet and geopackage format

 **For any questions, please refer to our [FAQs](https://github.com/maja601/EuroCrops/wiki/FAQs) or use the Discussions/Issues to reach out to us.**